jrmlhermitte/jrmlhermitte.github.io/_posts/2025-07-03-gemini-mcp.md

 ![sequence diagram](/images/2025_07_04_gemini_sequence.png)

+### 1. Example File
-1. The file we'll run is in `gemini-mcp-example/main.py` and already defined.
+The file we'll run is in `gemini-mcp-example/main.py` and already defined.
 Take a look at it.
 The main components are

 ```python